 Today we board a bullet train and journey to Nagano, located in the Japanese Alps and host city of the 1998 Winter Olympics.
 After arriving in Nagano, we will take a public bus to visit the Jigokudani Monkey Park, where wild snow monkeys can be seen bathing in the natural hot springs.
 The pool where most of the monkeys soak is man-made, fed by the hot springs.
 Along the walking paths up to the pools, other monkeys tend to stop and watch visitors curiously.
 The beautiful walk through the forest from the bus stop to the hot springs takes about 30–45 minutes.
 Approximate travel time: 3 hrs by bullet train Accommodation: Nagano Tokyu REI Hotel (or similar)

 Today we travel to Otsu in Shiga prefecture, located on the banks of Lake Biwa, Japan's largest freshwater lake.
 Settle in and relax with a stroll (or bike ride) around this picturesque lake before heading out to enjoy a delicious bowl of ramen for dinner.
-Your time in lovely Otsu will be short.
+Your time in lovely Otsu will be brief.
 Approximate travel time: 4.5 hrs by train Accommodation: Lake Biwa Otsu Prince Hotel (or similar) Meals included: Dinner

 Grab a quick breakfast before a long travel day.
-Please note that before leaving Ōtsu, you'll need to prepare your day pack/overnight bag for a two-night stay in Hagi, as your main luggage will be sent on to Tottori.
+Please note that before leaving Ōtsu, you'll need to prepare your day pack/overnight bag for a two-night stay in Hagi, as your main luggage will be sent ahead to Tottori.
 Remember to include comfortable clothing for a cycling excursion and two nights at the homestay.
 Also, grab a bento box from Lawson's or FamilyMart to eat during the train journey.
 In the late afternoon, arrive in the quaint city of Hagi, a former castle town that boasts feudal architecture.
 Take part in a welcome ceremony with the local residents—your host families!
 Get to know a local family during your community homestay in Hagi.
 In recent years, due to the rapidly aging population and limited income opportunities in many of the rural areas of Japan, young people and other community members have had to leave Hagi to make a living in larger cities, like Osaka and Tokyo.
-Learn from your host family about local history and customs, and enjoy a home-cooked meal with your hosts.
+Learn about local history and customs from your host family, and enjoy a home-cooked meal with them.
 Approximate travel time: 6.5 hrs by train Accommodation: Homestay in Hagi (or similar) Meals included: Breakfast | Dinner

 Explore rural Hagi on a guided morning cycle through town.
 Enjoy the slow pace of life as you pedal past the city's Tokugawa-era architecture, and cycle along the Japanese Sea.
-Opt to jump in and go for a quick swim!
-Your clothes will dry off as you bicycle back to the visitor center.
+Opt to jump in and go for a quick swim.
+Your clothes will dry off as you cycle back to the visitor center.
 Afterward, you will have free time to try some local cuisine and wander the narrow streets or visit some of the beautiful old residences that are open to the public.
 In the late afternoon, return to your homestay and enjoy dinner with your host family.
 Accommodation: Homestay in Hagi (or similar) Meals included: Breakfast | Dinner

 This morning, you'll bid farewell to your host families after enjoying breakfast together.
 Later, travel to Miho-misumi by train, taking in scenic views along the way.
 In Miho-misumi, learn the art of making "washi," a UNESCO-recognized traditional Japanese paper, and take home your handmade washi as a memento.
-Then, board another train and end the day in the seaside town of Tottori.
+Then, board another train to the seaside town of Tottori, where you’ll end the day.
 Approximate travel time: 6 hrs total by train Accommodation: New Otani Tottori (or similar) Meals included: Breakfast | Lunch

 Located along the coast of the Sea of Japan, the Tottori Sand Dunes (or "Tottori Sakyu") were formed thousands of years ago when sand was washed away from a nearby river.
 This morning, we'll walk along the dunes and climb one to take in scenic views of the coastline.
 Afterward, take a bus to Tottori's harbor fish market, home to fresh seafood and some of Japan's best crab.
 Walk among the stalls and watch the locals in action.
 Opt to try a tasty dish in the market's restaurant section.
 In the late afternoon, travel to Kyoto, the traditional heart of Japan.
 Approximate travel time: 3 hrs by train Accommodation: Oakwood Hotel Oike Kyoto (or similar)

-We will start off the day with a visit to the Fushimi Inari shrine, located just outside of Kyoto.
+We will start off the day with a visit to the Fushimi Inari Shrine, located just outside of Kyoto.
 Walk under the thousands of iconic torii gates (as seen in the film Memoirs of a Geisha) and enjoy the peaceful atmosphere.
 The shrine itself is at the base of the Inari mountain but includes many trails up to smaller shrines in the area.
 If you're up for a challenge, hike all the way to the very top!
 Kyoto is home to over 2,000 temples, including some of the most magnificent in the country, dating back centuries.
 Use your free time to continue exploring—the city also boasts museums, castles, and traditional gardens—or opt to visit neighboring Nara or Osaka.
 Accommodation: Oakwood Hotel Oike Kyoto (or similar)